 The benefits you receive from running analytics on your Cassandra data in DataStax Enterprise include the following:

-- Comprehensive workload management – DataStax Enterprise lets you run analytics on your Cassandra data using a number of Hadoop components including MapReduce, Hive, Pig, Sqoop, and Mahout.
-It also allows you to run mixed real-time transactions, analytics and enterprise search workloads in a single, seamlessly integrated database with no resource conflict.
+- Comprehensive workload management – Run analytics on Cassandra data and mix transactional, analytics and enterprise search workloads in a single, seamlessly integrated database with no resource conflicts.

 Scenarios it transforms

-- Large-scale batch analytics – Enterprises can make sense of enormous data volumes to quickly spot trends, identify bottlenecks and anticipate issues in practically any complex, large-scale system, including computer networks, communications infrastructure, transportation systems, supply chains, manufacturing processes, refining operations and scores of others.
-For example, eBay relies on the integrated analytics capabilities in DataStax Enterprise to analyze much of what buyers and sellers do on their site.
+- Large-scale analytics – Make sense of massive data volumes to quickly spot trends, identify bottlenecks and anticipate issues in practically any complex, large-scale system, including communications infrastructure, transportation systems, supply chains, manufacturing processes and scores of others. eBay relies on integrated analytics capabilities in DataStax Enterprise to analyze buyer and seller patterns and drive personalized recommendations.

-- Sales and marketing campaign analysis – Sales and marketing organizations can easily analyze torrents of data from a multitude of sources to gauge the effectiveness of their initiatives.
-For instance, internet advertising services firm ReachLocal uses the analytics capabilities of DataStax Enterprise to help produce reports on the effectiveness of its customers’ paid search, display advertising and social media marketing campaigns – data that consists of more than 50 million inputs a day.
+- Sales and marketing campaign analysis – Easily analyze torrents of data from a multitude of sources to gauge the effectiveness of initiatives.
+Internet advertising firm ReachLocal relies on DSE’s integrated analytics to gauge the effectiveness of its customers’ paid search, display advertising and social media marketing campaigns – data that consists of more than 50 million inputs a day.

-- Buyer behavior analytics – By using the built-in analytics features in DataStax Enterprise, companies can glean crucial insights into what people are most likely to purchase by analyzing all data their customers generate through page views, clickstreams, searches, online comments, chats, tweets and other interactions.
+- Buyer behavior analytics – Glean crucial insights into purchasing patterns of consumers by analyzing customer generated data via pageviews, clickstreams, searches, online comments, chats, tweets and other interactions.

-- Fraud detection – Integrated analytics in DataStax Enterprise can help companies rapidly identify irregularities within massive amounts of unrelated customer data that may suggest suspicious activity, such as credit card or I.D. theft.
-Better still, analytics results are fed to the integrated Apache Cassandra component in DataStax Enterprise and available for querying in real-time, greatly accelerating response times and minimizing potential exposure to threats.
+- Fraud detection – Rapidly identify irregularities within massive amounts of unrelated customer data that suggest suspicious activity, such as credit card theft.
+Real-time analytics and query greatly accelerating response times and minimize potential exposure to threats.

-- Compliance/regulatory analysis – Similarly, companies can detect anomalies in machine and device sensor output to flag potential environmental compliance issues.
+- Compliance/regulatory analysis – Detect anomalies in machine and device sensor output to flag potential environmental compliance issues.
+Integration with Cassandra extends continuous availability to monitoring efforts with zero downtime – unavailable in other analytic distributions.
 Financial institutions, healthcare organizations and government agencies can use these same analytics capabilities to monitor their transactional systems for potential non-compliance problems and security issues.
-In all cases, integration with Cassandra extends continuous availability to monitoring efforts with no downtime – a capability not available in other analytic distributions.